estherbreath/LANSTELLAR/README.md

 # LANSTELLA
-A marketplace for investors to purchase verifiable lands and properties
+A marketplace for investors to purchase verifiable lands, properties and real world assets onchain.